-For example, if you are also unhappy due to not liking your job, are you blaming your marriage?
+For example, if you are also unhappy due to not liking your job, are you blaming your marriage unfairly?
 If you were to make other changes, would you still want to leave?
 If the answer is “yes”, then you have your answer.

-If you would like to communicate differently, live your life differently, change jobs but your partner will not allow this, then you will remain unhappy for the foreseeable future.
-If you have not tried, then tell your partner what you need (e.g. go out more, see more friends and have more sex).
-Make sure that you check what your partner wants too, as if he is saying yes just to keep you, then he will be unhappy.
-After you have made the changes to your life, see whether this leads to an improvement.
+If you would like to improve communication, live your life differently, change jobs, but your partner will not support this, then you will remain unhappy for the foreseeable future.
+If you have not already tried, then tell your partner what you need (e.g. go out more, see more friends and have more sex).
+Make sure that you check what your partner wants too.
+If they are saying yes just to keep you, then they will become unhappy with change.
+After you have made the changes to your life, see whether this leads to an improvement in your marriage.
 You both need to be true to yourselves for this to work.

 Can you not stand them, possibly you struggle to remember times you ever really enjoyed?
 It is surprisingly common that we marry people we do not actually enjoy being with, as we feel they would make a good father/mother, they are “nice”, your family like them etc. If this is the case, you do not need to ponder too long.

 Putting off the pain

 It is the most normal thing in the world to want to avoid feeling and causing pain.
-This means that you will find all kinds of reasons to delay your decision to leave, “I will wait until they finish school, until they have this interview, until their mother is better”…..Waiting for the perfect time is a dangerous game as this very rarely happens.
+This means that you will find all kinds of reasons to delay your decision to leave, “I will wait until they finish school, until they have this interview, until their mother is better”… Waiting for the perfect time is a dangerous game as this very rarely happens.

-If and when you do leave, you will face a difficult time and it will be messy for you and several people around you.
+If you do leave, you will face a difficult time, and it will be messy for you and several people around you.
 Even if we can reduce and manage the pain and chaos, there is absolutely no way to eliminate it totally.
 However, if you can accept it while moving towards your own life values, then the distress will eventually make space for more and more happiness.